pavisj/end2-nlp-pavithra/session-10/readme.md

 1. Defining the Lang Classes

-	Two langauge classes are used one for input langauge and another one for a output langauge.
+	Two language classes are used one for input language and another one for a output language.
-	Input langauge class is used to process the source langauge i.e English in our case and takes number of words from Glove embbedings
+	Input language class is used to process the source language i.e English in our case and takes number of words from Glove embbedings
-	Output langauge class is used to process the target langauge i.e French in our case and takes number of words from raw data Note that, for output langauge we can not use Glove embbedings as it does't support French langauge
+	Output language class is used to process the target language i.e French in our case and takes number of words from raw data Note that, for output language we can not use Glove embbedings as it does't support French language

 	```
 	class InputLang: